sleepychloe/ft_kalman/README.md

 ### Introduction

-This project is focused on implementing a Kalman Filter<br>
-to accurately estimate the position of a vehicle based on noisy sensor data.<br>
+This project is focused on implementing a Kalman Filter to accurately estimate the position of a vehicle based on noisy sensor data.<br>
 <br>
-The Kalman Filter is a powerful algorithm used in various fields<br>
-such as navigation, economics, and computer vision to process<br>
-and estimate the state of a dynamic system<br>
-from a series of incomplete and noisy measurements.<br>
+The Kalman Filter is a powerful algorithm used in various fields such as navigation, economics, and computer vision to process and estimate the state of a dynamic system from a series of incomplete and noisy measurements.<br>
 <br>

 ### Project Description

-This project simulates the Inertial Measurement Unit (IMU)<br>
-of a generic vehicle moving in a simplified environment.<br>
+This project simulates the Inertial Measurement Unit (IMU) of a generic vehicle moving in a simplified environment.<br>
-The vehicle moves along its longitudinal axis<br>
-without the influence of air resistance or gravity.<br>
+The vehicle moves along its longitudinal axis without the influence of air resistance or gravity.<br>
 <br>
 The following inputs are provided:<br>
  ⋅ True initial position (X, Y, Z in meters, at the beginning)<br>